 We are looking for amazing people who have diverse backgrounds and experiences, are inspired by our mission and are highly motivated to change children’s lives through education.
 You’ll be right at home here if you learn from failure and overcome adversity, cultivate strong relationships, and push yourself, your work and the people around you to the next level.

-We expect our Teacher Development Coaches to demonstrate a record of academic success working with students in high need schools, high expectations for students and teachers, and strong organizational and communication skills.
+We expect our Mentor Teachers to demonstrate a record of academic success working with students Los Angeles, high expectations for students and teachers, and strong organizational and communication skills.

-- Minimum two years of successful teaching experience in high-need subject areas (required)
+- Minimum two years of successful teaching experience in Middle or High school grades in Los Angeles (required)

-- Strong familiarity and experience with the Eureka and/or CKLA curriculum (highly preferred)
+- Strong familiarity and experience with the Common Core State Standards (highly preferred)

-- Experience with Teach Like a Champion techniques (highly preferred)
+- Experience with Teach Like a Champion techniques (preferred)